GetStream/stream-chat-swift/docusaurus/docs/iOS/components/thread.md

 <ComponentsNote />

 Just like the `ChatChannelVC`, the `ChatThreadVC` is only responsible for composing the `ChatThreadHeaderView`, `ChatMessageListVC` and `ChatMessageComposerVC` components together.
-In case you want to customize the rendering of the replies, you should read the [Message List](../message-list) documentation and the [Message](../message) documentation.
+In case you want to customize the rendering of the replies, you should read the [Message](../message) documentation.

 ## Properties
 <ThreadProperties />